dotnet/maui-samples/README.md

 # net5-samples

-This is a preview of Xamarin in .NET 5.
+_This is an *early* preview of Xamarin in .NET 5 **not for production use**.
+Expect breaking changes as Xamarin is still in development for .NET 5._

 First install the [latest master build of .NET 5][0].